 These common Monstera problems are easily curable with just a few pointers!
-I am excited to share some of my Monstera care tips based on the questions I receive from my Instagram community of followers.
-Let’s keep your Monstera alive and thriving!
+I am excited to share some of my Monstera care tips based on the questions I receive from my Instagram followers.
+So let’s keep your Monstera alive and thriving!

 My Solutions to 6 Common Monstera Houseplant Problems

 1) Help!
-My Monstera Leaves are Turning Yellow
+Why Are My Monstera Leaves Turning Yellow?

-Leaf discoloration is one of the most common monstera problems, but there are some simple things you can do to prevent this from happening.
+Leaf discoloration is one of the most common monstera problems, but you can do some simple things to prevent this from happening.

-You will want to cut off the yellow leaves at the base of the stem – there is no point is having your plant waste energy on those leaves.
+Another reason could be that it is too close to a heating vent or ac vent.
+The rapid temperature change will dry out or be too cold or hot for your Monstera.
+Finally, you will want to cut off the yellow leaves at the stem’s base – there is no point in having your plant waste energy on those leaves.

 2) Help!
-My Monstera Leaves are Turning Black
+Why Are My Monstera Leaves, Turning Black?

-Black Monstera leaves are usually caused by root rot, which is a sign of overwatering.
-To fix this issue, you’ll need to take your plant out of its pot and cut away any roots that are mushy or darker than the others.
-Repot your Monstera into a clean pot with new, dry soil and cut off the stems with the black leaves – there is no point is having your plant waste energy on those leaves.
+Black Monstera leaves are usually caused by root rot, a sign of overwatering.
+To fix this issue, you’ll need to take your plant out of its pot and cut away any mushy or darker roots than the others.
+Then, repot your Monstera into a clean jar with new, dry soil and cut off the stems with the black leaves – there is no point in having your plant waste energy on those leaves.

 3) Help!
-My Monstera Leaves Have Black Splotches with Yellow Rings
+Why Do My Monstera Leaves Have Black Splotches with Yellow Rings?

 Black splotches with a yellow ring or “halo” indicate that your Monstera has a fungus.
-If a plant stays wet for a long time fungus can grow.
-Sometimes, a new plant will have these spots if it wasn’t given quality care while at the store or greenhouse.
+The fungus can grow if a plant stays wet for a long time.
+Sometimes, a new plant will have these spots if it isn’t given quality care at the store or greenhouse.
 Remove the spotted leaves and make sure the remaining leaves stay dry.
 You will want to cut off the affected stems to prevent spreading.

 4) Help!
-My Monstera Leaves Have Black and Brown Spots
+Why Do My Monstera Leaves Have Black and Brown Spots?

 5) Help!
-My Monstera Leaves Are Not Splitting
+Why Aren’t My Monstera Leaves Splitting?

 If your plant is young, you might need to be patient for a while.
-Monstera leaves usually don’t split until a plant is mature – which sometimes could take 2 years.
-If your plant is old enough for splitting, try putting it in an area where it will get more light.
+Monstera leaves usually don’t split until a plant is mature – which sometimes could take two years.
+If your plant is old enough for splitting, try putting it in an area that will get more light.
 Indirect, bright sunlight or a grow light should help.

-If you are unable to place your Monstera near a brighter light source you could consider replacing one of your light bulbs with an LED Plant Grow Light.
-During the winter I like to use the bulbs from Haus Bright.
+If you cannot place your Monstera near a brighter light source, you could consider replacing one of your light bulbs with an LED Plant Grow Light.
+During the winter, I like to use the bulbs from Haus Bright.

 A droopy Monstera plant is either getting too much water or not enough.
 Check the soil more frequently to get a better idea of how often it needs to be watered.
 A water meter may help you with this.

-If your Monstera is staying wet for too long, you may need to re-pot your plant into a pot that provides better drainage.
-It’s also important to make sure your Monstera gets enough indirect sunlight.
-Making sure your plant gets the right amount of water and sunlight will solve the most common monstera problems.
+If your Monstera stays wet for too long, you may need to repot your plant into a pot that provides better drainage.
+It’s also essential to make sure your Monstera gets enough indirect sunlight.
+Ensuring your plant receives suitable water and sunlight will solve the most common monstera problems.